 // Insider foodie tip: Ask for the Lingua mocktail at Republic as an alcohol-free alternative with a side of yam chips and meat balls.Circumspecte.com

 The kokroko cocktail helped put Republic on the global map, but it’s their open, chill and hip vibe that keeps people coming – and no, there’s no dress code.
 Bloom Bar is a current favorite among youth, and many go there to see and be seen, so have fun with it and dress up a bit.
+Newly opened Luna Rooftop Bar has both the views and the vibes, from what I hear.
 If you can’t stand the crowds though, head over to The Woods for an equally good time.
 Sky Bar 25 and Roots Hotel offer rooftop views of the city, while AM:PM, Vine Lounge and Coco Lounge offer cosmopolitan pre-party feels, so you may want to double check on dress code.
 Serallio usually hosts events with great drinks and finger food, while Sai Wine & Champagne offers specialty wine-tasting events.
 Night owl?
 Rockstone’s Office, Twist, Carbon, Firefly, Champ’s and Plot 7 are known for great music, drinks and bites to last you till morning.
 Early evening or waiting out traffic?
 Grab a drink at a high rated hotel like Kempinski, Movenpick, or Accra City Hotel; or enjoy the ambiance and drinks at Café Kwae and La Villa Boutique.
 For more nightlife ideas, follow NightlifeinGhana on Instagram.

 Beach Clubs & Restaurants